The ASU Library remains committed to supporting the health and success of the ASU community.

 As of July 19, 2021, access to university library buildings no longer requires a Sun Card.

-Face coverings are optional for those who are vaccinated, food/drink are now permitted in the library, and furniture has been restored in libraries where it had been removed to allow for physical distancing.
+Face coverings are strongly recommended for those who are vaccinated, food/drink are now permitted in the library, and furniture has been restored in libraries where it had been removed to allow for physical distancing.

 With summer session hours in place, be sure to check library hours before you visit.